jasmineMLewis/jasmineMLewis/README.md

 ## **ViSSION**
 **Empowerment.
 Growth.
 Transformation.**
-For every individual to reach—and exceed—their full potential.
+For every human to reach—and exceed—their full potential.

 ## **MiSSION**
 **Build.
 Bridge.
 Belong.**